-When we decided to devote this issue to dispelling common audio myths and legends, we had no trouble impaneling a group of experts.
+When we set off to dispel some common audio myths and legends, we had no trouble impaneling a group of experts.
 Culled mostly from Shure’s Applications Engineering Group, these individuals devote their days, and sometimes their nights, to setting the record straight.
 Chief among this talented group is Tim Vear, who served as our primary mythbuster and spokesperson.

 Myth #1: A louder microphone is a better microphone.

 Some microphones are more sensitive than others but microphone sensitivity is not inherently related to quality.
 Condenser microphones are more sensitive than dynamic microphones, but in most musical applications when a mic is placed very close to the sound source, the sensitivity of a microphone is not important.
 There’s more than enough signal even from a less-sensitive microphone to give an adequate signal into a PA system.

 If the microphone is overly sensitive, it just means you have to dial in more attenuation on the mixer channel so you don’t overload the mixer.
 If you’ve got a mic on a snare drum that’s 10 dB more sensitive than another mic on the snare, you’ll have to turn down the one that’s more sensitive.

 Extra sensitivity is not related to the sound quality.

 In many cases, “hotter” is equated with louder.
 In the days when neodymium magnet microphones were introduced, it was a common demonstration technique to line up several microphones, connect them to a mixer and set each channel level the same.
 Each microphone was tested and when it came to the neodymium magnet microphone, it was noticeably louder because the structure was more efficient than the alnico types.